- Online Services Pay Fines, Transcripts...

 How will I appear for the court hearing?

-Appearances for all civil matters including civil harassment restraining orders, elder abuse restraining orders, unlawful detainer hearings and all other civil matters are being held remotely via Zoom.
+Appearances for civil matters including civil harassment restraining orders, elder abuse restraining orders, Law & Motion and Case Management Conference calendars are being held remotely via Zoom.
 Please review the Virtual Appearance Guide for additional information.
 There is a Zoom kiosk available for use at the Sonoma County Law Library for use by persons over the age of 65 who have filed an application for a restraining order.
-If you are over 65 and have filed an application for a restraining order, you may contact our Self-Help Center at (707) 521-6534, to learn more and set an appointment to use the kiosk for your hearing
+If you are over 65 and have filed an application for a restraining order, you may contact our Self-Help Center at (707) 521-6534, to learn more and set an appointment to use the kiosk for your hearing.

 - When will my Small Claims Case be heard?

-All small claims matters scheduled in 2020 are being rescheduled to begin via remote hearing beginning February 5, 2021.
-Notices will be mailed advising of the new court date and Zoom information.
+All small claims matters scheduled in 2020 have been rescheduled to begin via remote hearing beginning February 5, 2021.
+Notices have been mailed advising of the new court date and Zoom information.

 - How do I submit my exhibits prior to the Zoom hearing?